d9pouces/PythonNest/doc/source/index.rst

-..  documentation master file, created by sphinx-quickstart on Wed Feb 13 11:51:12 2013.
+..
+Updoc documentation master file, created by sphinx-quickstart on Wed Feb 13 11:51:12 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.